Brewers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have played as the favorite in three of their past 10 games and won each of those contests.
+- The Brewers have played as the underdog in seven of their past 10 games and have gone 4-3 in those contests.

-- The Brewers have not played a game with a spread over their last 10 outings.
-For three straight games, Milwaukee and its opponent have topped the over/under, with the average total set by bookmakers in that span being eight runs.
+- The last 10 Brewers matchups have not had a spread set by bookmakers.
+Milwaukee games have gone over the total four straight times, and the average total in this streak was 8.1 runs.

 Brewers Betting Records & Stats